jyourstone/jellyfin-smartplaylist-plugin/docs/content/user-guide/configuration.md

 - **No Sorting**: Collections do not support custom sorting
 - **No Max Playtime**: Collections cannot have a playtime limit
 - **User Reference**: While collections don't have an "owner" in the traditional sense, you must select a user whose context will be used when evaluating rules and filtering items.
 This user's library access permissions and user-specific data (like "Is Played", "Is Favorite", etc.) are used to determine which items are included in the collection
+- **Automatic Image Generation**: Collections automatically generate cover images based on the media items they contain (see details below)
 - **Use cases**: Organizing related content for browsing (e.g., "Action Movies", "Holiday Collection", "Director's Collection")

+#### Automatic Image Generation for Collections

+SmartLists automatically generates cover images for collections based on the media items they contain.
+This feature works as follows:

+- **Single Item**: If a collection contains only one item with an image, that item's primary image is used directly as the collection cover
+- **Multiple Items**: If a collection contains two or more items with images, a 4-image collage is automatically created using the first items from the collection
+- **Image Selection**: The plugin prioritizes Movies and Series with images, falling back to any items with images if needed
+- **Automatic Updates**: Collection images are automatically regenerated when the collection is refreshed to reflect the current items

+!!! important "Custom Images Are Preserved"
+    Automatic image generation **only occurs** when a collection doesn't already have a custom image in place.
+Custom images can be set through:
+    - **Metadata cover downloads**: Images downloaded by Jellyfin's metadata providers
+    - **User image uploads**: Images manually uploaded through Jellyfin's interface

+    If a custom image exists, the plugin will preserve it and skip automatic generation.
+This ensures that any images you specifically set or download are never overwritten.

 !!! note "User Selection for Collections"
     When creating a collection, the user you select is used as a **reference** for rule evaluation, not as an owner.
 The collection itself is server-wide and visible to everyone.
 This user's context is important for: